Arsenal's slim top-four hopes disintegrating after three defeats in four games

 Given the Brazilian had been operating as a winger in Arteta’s 4-2-3-1 formation, his most obvious replacement was Arsenal’s club-record signing.

-But the fact Pepe was still sat on the bench wrapped from head to toe in his training gear spoke volumes.
+But the fact Pepe was still sitting on the bench wrapped from head to toe in his training gear spoke volumes.
 He wasn’t even a consideration.
-Instead it was Eddie Nketiah who was sent to replace Martinelli.
+Instead, it was Eddie Nketiah who was sent to replace Martinelli.

 If Arsenal were a free-scoring team you could understand why Pepe was being left out in the cold.
 But they have scored just 18 times in 15 league games this season.